guru-das-s/guru-das-s.github.io/content/pages/now.md

 have been _hooked_ to that game ever since I started playing and have already spent far too many hours on it.
 Feels good, man.

-📖 I finished reading Frank Herbert's Dune (the first book) on my wife's Kindle and am looking for something new to read.
+📖 I've finished reading Frank Herbert's Dune (the first book) on my wife's Kindle and am looking for something new to read.

 🍳 Re-seasoning my cast iron skillet with grapeseed oil.
 I'd been using avocado oil all this while, and the seasoning has not been built up because avocado oil has a high